 When the firing feels like freedom, a part of you may already be done with a role, obligation, or identity.
 The dream gives the exit you haven't given yourself.

 This is what makes fired dreams unusual among work stress dreams: they have two opposite poles.
-The same scenario — being let go — can feel like devastation or liberation.
-That emotional tone is the most important piece of the puzzle.
+The same scenario β being let go β can feel like devastation or liberation.
+That emotional tone is the most important piece of the puzzle, and it's the first thing worth paying attention to.

 The emotional tone matters more than the plot.
 Similar dreams can point to very different patterns.